 In September and October, Marine Semester courses utilize field sites along the Massachusetts coastline, from Cape Ann in the north to Cape Cod in the south.
 Students study the physical evolution of the shoreline at Plum Island, part of the national Long Term Ecological Network.
 They traverse the Stellwagen Bank National Marine Sanctuary aboard the Auk, a 50-ft NOAA research vessel.
 They explore the ins and outs of the Boston waterfront, analyzing how urban development impacts marine ecology.
 And they travel the shoreline of Cape Cod, investigating how nutrient loading from human activity impacts the biogeochemistry of the marine environment.

-In November and December, BUMP students head to Belize.
-This small English-speaking nation on the Caribbean coast of Central America is a stable democracy that has done an exemplary job of conserving its natural resources (e.g., the world’s only park specifically designed to protect jaguars) and historical legacy (e.g., the extensive Mayan ruins).
-In Belize, BUMP students spend 10-14 days snorkeling along the world’s second longest barrier reef, where they conduct their own research on a range of topics, such as the behavior of reef fishes, the regeneration of a coral reef damaged by earthquake, or the diversity of marine invertebrates living on the submerged roots of mangrove trees.
+In November and December, BUMP students head to Calabash Caye Field Station on Turneffe Atoll, Belize.
+This superb facility is part of the University of Belize’s Environmental Research Institute, an organization dedicated to the study and preservation of Belize’s tremendous natural resources.
+Belize is a small English-speaking nation on the Caribbean coast of Central America.
+It is a stable democracy that has done an exemplary job of conserving its natural resources (e.g., the world’s only park specifically designed to protect jaguars) and historical legacy (e.g., the extensive Mayan ruins).
+In Belize, BUMP students spend ~12 days snorkeling along the world’s second longest barrier reef, where they conduct their own research on a range of topics, such as the behavior of reef fishes, the regeneration of a coral reef damaged by earthquake, or the diversity of marine invertebrates living on the submerged roots of mangrove trees.